Career Guidance, Education and Services

 To this end, Year 13 students are encouraged to have at least one career-planning interview with the Careers Advisor in Term 1 or 2.
 They will receive current and thorough educational/training information and will attend career presentations of interest to them.
 Key personnel are brought into the school to advise students on enrolment procedures, course planning and financial costs, student loans etc. Much of this work is done in the Life Skills programme and supported by our careers resource systems.

-Work Exploration may be arranged for students during school holidays or, where appropriate, a student who wishes to follow a certain career may be linked to someone with expert knowledge of that career.
+Work exploration is encouraged for students during school holidays or, where appropriate, a student who wishes to follow a certain career may be linked to someone with expert knowledge of that career.
 Parents are welcome to consult the Careers Advisor at any time.

 For All Students and Parents

 INSITE – Students – Careers Website is now the key source of up-to-date careers information relevant to our school community.
-This includes information about Careers Events, such as Open Days and Information Seminars, Courses, including holidays courses and defensive driving courses, and various other information which may be helpful e.g. University Scholarships closing dates.
+This includes information about Careers events, such as open days and information seminars, courses, including holidays courses and defensive driving courses, and various other information which may be helpful e.g. university scholarships closing dates.
 Senior students and their parents are encouraged to subscribe to the SMC Careers website and check the automated weekly careers newsletter as approximately 10-15 different news items, events and career exploration opportunities are added each week.